Explaining the Customs of Bris Milah

 THE DIFFERENT HONORS AT THE BRIS

 Each of the “kibbudim” at a bris performs a different mitzvah.
-The sandek is the greatest honor at a bris, since the milah is performed upon his lap.
-The Zohar (Parshas Lech Lecha 95a) teaches that bringing one’s son to a Bris Milah is equivalent to building the mizbayach (the altar) in the Beis HaMikdash and offering all the korbanos of the whole world!
-Since milah is compared to a korban, the sandek himself is like a mizbayach.
+The sandek is the greatest honor at a bris since the milah is performed upon his lap.
+The Zohar teaches that bringing one’s son to a Bris Milah is equivalent to building the mizbayach (the altar) in the Beis HaMikdash and offering all the korbanos of the whole world (Parshas Lech Lecha 95a).
+Since milah is compared to a korban, the sandek himself is like a mizbayach (altar).
 In addition, since holding the baby assists the mohel perform the bris, the sandek also partly fulfills the mitzvah of performing the bris.

-The kvatter and kvatterin perform the mitzvah of transporting the baby to the bris.
+The kvatter and kvattern perform the mitzvah of transporting the baby to the bris.
 Frequently, this honor is given to a couple who do not as yet have children.
-It is hoped that as a reward for performing the mitzvah of bring a child to the bris, they will soon merit bringing their own child to a bris.
+It is hoped that as reward for performing the mitzvah of bring a child to the bris, they will soon merit to bring their own child to a bris.

-The other honors at a bris include: placing the baby on Eliyahu’s chair, reciting the berachos after the bris, naming the baby (in some places the last two honors are combined), and holding the baby during the berachos and the naming.
+The other honors at a bris include: placing the baby on Eliyahu’s chair, reciting the b’rachos after the bris, naming the baby (in some places the last two honors are combined), and holding the baby during the b’rachos and the naming.

-When the mohel calls out this word, he calls the assembled to attention.
-The “kvatterin” carries the baby from the women’s area and hands him to her husband, the kvatter, in the men’s section.
-The kvatter, in turn, brings the baby to the mohel.
+With this word, the mohel calls the assembled to attention.
+The “kvaterin” carries the baby in from the women’s area and hands him to her husband, the kvater, who brings the baby to the mohel.
 Some have the custom of sharing the mitzvah of bringing the baby to the bris among several people, an honor called “cheika.”
 Those who follow this practice should make sure that each honoree brings the baby closer to where the bris will take place.
 (I have seen brisin where the people honored with cheika carried the baby in the opposite direction from where the bris was to be held.
 These individuals did not realize that they were doing the opposite of what they were supposed to be doing and thus not performing a mitzvah.)